 Best Dental Assistant Schools in Arizona

-If you want to start working in a dental office without spending years in school, becoming a dental assistant is a smart move.
-Arizona has solid training options that can prepare you to work in a dentist's office, orthodontic practice, or oral surgery clinic.
-The best part is you can often get trained in under a year.
-Here's what you need to know to get started.
+If you want to apply for roles upon completion.
+Arizona has solid training options that can prepare you to work in a dentist’s office, orthodontic practice, or oral surgery clinic.
+The best part is you can often get trained in about a year.
+Here’s what you need to know to get started.

 Dental assistants in Arizona help keep offices running smoothly.
-You'll prepare patients for procedures, sterilize instruments, take X-rays if certified, and assist the dentist during treatment.
-It's a career that's always in demand because people will always need dental care.
+You’ll prepare patients for procedures, sterilize instruments, take X-rays if certified, and assist the dentist during treatment.
+It’s a career that’s widely needed because people will always need dental care.

 Arizona doesn’t require you to have a license to work as an entry-level dental assistant, but there are specific certifications required for certain duties like radiography or coronal polishing.
 Employers often prefer candidates who completed an accredited training program.